- Total units 48 Units

 Satisfaction of the admission requirements described in the relevant honours plan:

-- with at least 4 courses in science communication or related to the proposed research area with at least 2 3000-level courses or equivalent
+- with at least 24 units in science communication or related to the proposed research area including at least 12 x 3000-level units or equivalent

 - And with the written approval of an identified supervisor for the research project.

 The Science Communication Honours specialisation requires the completion of 48 units, which must consist of: